 Possibility to organize a projects in modules appeared in Java 9.
 In this post, we’ll have a look at differences between non-modular (“legacy”) projects and modular projects in Java, see how modules are created and how modular applications are run, and highlight gotcha’s for those taking a certification exam covering Java modules.
+A Java module is an ensemble of exported and concealed package.

 This article is part of a series on advanced Java concepts, also corresponding to topics to study for upgrading from level I certification to level II certification (OCP level).
 The new Oracle Java certification framework (as from Java 11) only offers one certification covering both levels, so you’ll want to go through the level I (“OCA”) topics as well.